swiftbird07/IRIS-SOAR/docs/source/architecture.rst

-Z-SOAR architecture
+IRIS-SOAR architecture
 ===================================

 File Overview:

-    The Z-SOAR core componets are:
+    The IRIS-SOAR core componets are:

-        zsoar.py
+        isoar.py
             The main program, which starts the other components and handles the communication between them.

-        zsoar_daemon.py (optional)
+        isoar_daemon.py (optional)
-            A daemon process that runs in the background and starts the main zsoar.py on a regular interval.
+            A daemon process that runs in the background and starts the main isoar.py on a regular interval.

-        zsoar_setup.py
+        isoar_setup.py
             Script that is used to install and/or configure the system.

     Modules:

         integrations/[INTEGRATION_NAME].py
-            Integration modules that are used to communicate with the various services that Z-SOAR integrates with.
+            Integration modules that are used to communicate with the various services that IRIS-SOAR integrates with.

         playbooks/[PLAYBOOK_NAME].py
-            Playbook modules that are used to define the actions that Z-SOAR takes when it detects an incident.
+            Playbook modules that are used to define the actions that IRIS-SOAR takes when it detects an incident.

         configs/[CONFIG_NAME].yml
-            Configuration files that are used to define the configuration settings for the various integrations and Z-SOAR itself.
+            Configuration files that are used to define the configuration settings for the various integrations and IRIS-SOAR itself.